sign-language-translator/sign-language-translator/README.md

 # improvement: video wrapper class should use list of sources instead of a linked-list of videos
 # feature:     video transformations (e.g. stabilization with image pose landmarks, watermark text/logo)
 # improvement: Abstract factory, ValueError(f"'{string_code}' model has been removed.
 Try is successor: '{replacement}'.")
+# improvement: add a decorator for registering string short codes with classes for factory functions (See `matplotlib.animation.MovieWriterRegistry`)
 # improvement: SignFilename.parse("videos/pk-hfad-1_airplane.mp4").gloss  # airplane
 ```